alanszlosek/grrr-orms/two/readme.markdown

-testing chaining through relationships, returning an array of objects ... and using joins

 Features
 ====

-* Declare fields and relations as static variables of Norma-derived classes (see unit-tests)
+* Declare fields and relations as static variables of Norma-derived classes (see tests folder for test examples)
-* No joins are used
 * Set / get fields: $articleInstance->Title = 'New title';
 * Create() and Save()
-* Lazy loading of related records
 * Chain through to a related object: $articleInstance->Author->Address->State
+* NEW: Chaining to get an array of related objects (uses joins)
 * Can create aliases to fields in related records/objects (see $foreignAliases in tests)
-* Should never go over 200 lines

 Goals
 ====